 The Department of Nursing adheres to the University's Attendance Policy (PS 206).
 To derive optimum benefits from a course, the student must log into and participate in courses weekly.
 Not participating in weekly coursework will be considered an absence from the course.
 Absence from class for any reason will result in a loss for the student.
 When excessive, the student is a risk of failing or being dropped from the course.
 Participation in online learning activities as outlined on the course schedule is documentation of attendance in the virtual classroom.
-Please refer to additional information related to attendance policies in Policy Statement 206 Student Class Attendance Policy available at http://chancellor.lsua.edu/stock/d/Policies/policystatement206.pdf
+Please refer to additional information related to attendance policies in Policy Statement 206 Student Class Attendance Policy.